firstandthird/wordpress-template-2022/README.md

 1. Access the Docker instance by going to [localhost:8080](http://localhost:8080).
 If you do not see the website, check the **Ports** column in Docker desktop or list running containers in your CLI to find the correct port to use (e.g. 80, 3000, 8888).

-2. Follow the WordPress installation steps, log into your account, and change to the Client Theme.
+2. Follow the WordPress installation steps, log into your account, and change to the F+T Client Theme.

 3. Create a page and call it "Home".